This page is specific to fostering. Alternatively, you can find information on adoption or fostering and adopting.

-Foster parents and F&CS staff work together to support the health growth and development of each child or youth.
+Foster parents and FCSGW staff work together to support the healthy growth and development of each child or youth.
 Foster parents play an important role in the daily life of each foster child or youth, and the goal of everyone involved is for the child to return to their own family.
-If that cannot happen, foster parents provide support to their foster children as F&CS searches for a permanent home.
+If that cannot happen, foster parents provide support to their foster children as FCSGW searches for a permanent home.

 Foster families are: